ga-dc/outcomes/roadmap/week04/readme.md

 **The format:**

-1. Introduction (centered): Name, phone number, email, location (just city, state)
+1. Introduction (centered): Name, phone number, email, location (just city, state), link to portfolio

-2. Brand Statement (centered) {You do not need to label it as "Brand Statement"
+2. Brand Statement (centered) {You do not need to label it as "Brand Statement"}

-3. Skills
+3. Skills (List your hard skills - tools, languages, programming)

 4. Relevant Experience: